Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

-A first change that can be made to the standard Monte-Carlo algorithm in dense region, appropriate when $\kappa_s \Delta t \gg 1$, is to once more rely on the idea that, in that regime, neutrinos are slowly diffusing in the reference frame of the fluid.
-Richers {\it et al}~\cite{Richers:2017awc} and Foucart~\cite{Foucart:2017mbt} propose similar methods to treat this regime.
+A first change that can be made to the standard Monte-Carlo algorithm in dense region, appropriate when $\kappa_s \Delta t \gg 1$, is to once more rely on the idea that, in that regime, neutrinos are slowly diffusing in the reference frame of the fluid. \cite{Richers:2017awc} and \cite{Foucart:2017mbt} propose similar methods to treat this regime, based on the work of \cite{1984JCoPh..54..508F}.
 Both assume that in regions of sufficiently high $\kappa_s \Delta t$, neutrinos are advected with the fluid, while undergoing a slow random walk away from the fluid's motion.
-Richers {\it et al}~\cite{Richers:2017awc} draw from the distribution of times needed for a neutrino to diffuse a certain distance in the fluid frame.
-Foucart~\cite{Foucart:2017mbt} draws from the distribution of distances that the neutrinos move in the fluid frame after a fixed time, and additionally draws the final momentum of the diffusing neutrinos from a distribution function calibrated to a solution of the full Boltzmann equation.
-Both algorithms also correct the solution of the diffusion equation so that neutrinos cannot move faster than the speed of light (i.e. effectively assume that if the diffusion equation predicts superluminal motion, no scattering occurs and neutrinos just propagate at the speed of light along a geodesic).
-We refer the reader to~\cite{Richers:2017awc,Foucart:2017mbt} for the exact choices of distribution functions.
+When determining the outcome of that random walk, \cite{Richers:2017awc} draw from the distribution of times needed for a neutrino to diffuse a certain distance in the fluid frame. \cite{Foucart:2017mbt} draws instead from the distribution of distances that the neutrinos move in the fluid frame after a fixed time, and additionally draws the final momentum of the diffusing neutrinos from a distribution function calibrated to a solution of the full Boltzmann equation.
+Both algorithms also correct the solution of the diffusion equation so that neutrinos cannot move faster than the speed of light (i.e., effectively assume that if the diffusion equation predicts superluminal motion, no scattering occurs and neutrinos just propagate at the speed of light along a geodesic).
+We refer the reader to \cite{Richers:2017awc,Foucart:2017mbt} for the exact choices of distribution functions.
 When using such an approximation, calculating the source terms for coupling to the fluid can be slightly more involved.
 If using the actual value of the momentum transfer, we can still compute $\Delta p^\mu$ of each packet between the beginning and end of a step, but should in theory correct that result for the natural change in $p^\mu$ due to the evolution of a packet along a geodesic in curved spacetime.
-If using expectation values of the interaction rates instead, Foucart~\cite{Foucart:2017mbt} uses the approximation that $\langle p^\mu\rangle = \nu u^\mu$ for a fraction $f_{\rm adv}$ of the time step, and $p^\mu = \nu(u^\mu + l^\mu)$ for the remaining of the time step, with $f_{\rm adv}$ and $l^\mu$ chosen so that the packet ends at the desired location.
+If using expectation values of the interaction rates instead, \cite{Foucart:2017mbt} uses the approximation that $\langle p^\mu\rangle = \nu u^\mu$ for a fraction $f_{\rm adv}$ of the time step, and $p^\mu = \nu(u^\mu + l^\mu)$ for the remaining of the time step, with $f_{\rm adv}$ and $l^\mu$ chosen so that the packet ends at the desired location.
 The source terms can then be computed as in the previous section, using these approximate values of the neutrino 4-momentum.
-Overall, this process has been demonstrated to work well even down to $\kappa_s \Delta t \sim 3$~\cite{Foucart:2017mbt}.
+Overall, this process has been demonstrated to work well even down to $\kappa_s \Delta t \sim 3$ \citep{Foucart:2017mbt}.